 Dogfish can refer to any of the tiny sharks which live in shallow, temperate waters.
 It has brown-colored rows and white spots.
 It has a mild flavor with subtle hints of sweetness.

 Like halibut, it has white flesh and remains moist when cooked.
 Dogfish can be used as an alternative for halibut in recipes that involve frying, baking, grilling, or roasting.

 Haddock is a saltwater fish with white, lean meat, delicate texture, and subtle, sweet flavor, hailing from the cod family.
 Once cooked, its flakes are firm and soft.
 It doesn’t have a dominating fishy flavor like halibut.

 Thus, haddock can be a good substitute for halibut in recipes that involve baking, broiling, or deep-frying.
 However, it can’t be used for grilling because of its lower oil content.
-Here is the recipe for broiled haddock that you should try.

 If you are looking for a healthy flatfish to replace halibut, sole should be your ultimate choice.
 Sole refers to fishes of various kinds of flatfishes.
 It is rich in vitamins and minerals.